mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 ### Object fit

-When the content inside the Aspect Ratio component is an image or a video, you can use the `objectFit` prop to control how it should be resized.
+When the content inside the Aspect Ratio component is an image or a video, you can use the `objectFit` prop to control how it's resized.

 This prop gives you access to all of the values associated with the CSS `object-fit` property: `cover` (default), `contain`, `fill`, `scaleDown`, `initial`, `inherit`, and `none`.